goncalor/SLAE64/1/readme.markdown

     mov rdi, rax

-The return value is moved to RDI for later use in other syscalls.
+The return value is moved to RDI for later use as an argument for other syscalls.

 ### `bind()`